Fair Isle Knitting workshop – new date

 How will you learn?

-I’ll demonstrate techniques, both to groups and individuals.
-The first few times that you try a new technique, I’ll talk you through it while you do it.
-The projects are designed so that when you’re learning a new technique you’ll repeat it several times.
+I shall demonstrate techniques, both to groups and individuals.
+The first few times that you try something new, I will talk you through it while you do it.
+You will repeat each new technique several times when you work on your project.

 - Knit in the round.